harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 ## Artifacts and Helm Charts

-Harness supports image artifacts with Helm Charts in the following ways.
+Harness supports image artifacts with Helm charts in the following ways.

 <details>
 <summary>Helm chart with hardcoded artifact</summary>